opendatasoft/ods-documentation/source/sourcing_and_processing_data/sourcing_data.rst

 .. admonition:: Supported file formats
    :class: important

-   Before uploading data and particularly files into the platform, you might want to check the formats supported by the OpenDataSoft platform (see :doc:`Supported formats</sourcing_and_processing_data/supported_formats>`).
+   Before sourcing data and particularly files into the platform, you might want to check the formats supported by the OpenDataSoft platform (see :doc:`Supported formats</sourcing_and_processing_data/supported_formats>`).

 Uploading a file